 As part of a community, the responsibility is on all students to help maintain a healthy environment in the residence halls, apartments and townhomes.

 To limit the accumulation of allergens in your space, the Mayo clinic suggests:

 - Encase pillows, mattresses and box springs in dust-mite-proof covers.
 Wash sheets, pillowcases and blankets at least once a week in water heated to at least 130 F (54 C).
 Remove, wash or cover comforters.
 Replace wool or feather bedding with synthetic materials

 - Avoid tossing your backpack or the clothes worn outside on your bed to prevent spreading allergens to your sleeping area

 - Consider showering and washing your hair before going to bed to avoid introducing allergens to your bed linens

 - Use washable area rugs with low-pile instead of high-pile carpeting and vacuum weekly with a vacuum cleaner that has a small-particle or high-efficiency particulate air (HEPA) filter.

 - Use washable curtains made of plain cotton or synthetic fabric

 - Close windows and rely on air conditioning during pollen season.
-Clean mold and condensation from window frames and sills
+Clean condensation from window frames and sills

-- Choose easy-to-clean chairs furniture made of leather, wood, metal or plastic.
+- Only bring in easy-to-clean chairs furniture made of leather, wood, metal or plastic.
 Avoid upholstered furniture and added cushions or pillows

 - Use a damp cloth to clean other surfaces, including the tops of doors, windowsills and window frames.
 If you have allergies, either wear a dust mask or get someone who doesn’t have allergies to do this job